viamrobotics/docs/docs/modular-resources/_index.md

 ## The Viam Registry

 The [Viam registry](https://app.viam.com/registry) is the central place where you can browse modular resources that add capabilities to your smart machine beyond what is built-in to `viam-server`.
-You can write modules in a variety of programming languages, such as, Go, Python, C++, Rust, while implementing the same [APIs](/program/apis/).

 After adding a module to your robot, you can choose to configure it for automatic version updates from the Viam registry, or update your module manually.
 By default, newly added modules will remain at the version they were when you installed them, and will not update automatically.